Hydrogen technology collaboration programme

 Tasks

-Task 40 addresses energy storage and conversion based on hydrogen by developing reversible or regenerative hydrogen storage materials.
+Task 40 addressed energy storage and conversion based on hydrogen by developing reversible or regenerative hydrogen storage materials.
 In these materials, the quantitative targets for hydrogen storage capacities and operation temperatures depend strongly on the different application objectives, e.g. mobile systems, transport and distribution, or stationary storage systems.
 The fundamental understanding of hydrogen storage mechanisms is the key for a breakthrough in the development of materials with improved properties.

 For further information about the Task, please visit the Task 40 IEA Hydrogen TCP webpage.

-This Task focuses on research & innovation challenges to prove and demonstrate the technical, economic, and societal viability of underground hydrogen storage (UHS).
+This Task focused on research & innovation challenges to prove and demonstrate the technical, economic, and societal viability of underground hydrogen storage (UHS).
 This concerns storage options in porous reservoirs, salt caverns, and other manmade spaces.
 The technical viability of hydrogen storage in porous reservoirs is relatively less developed, and as such, it is still under more fundamental scientific and technological investigations.

 For further information about the Task, please visit the Task 42 IEA Hydrogen TCP webpage.